alexanderpharwood/pruve/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/alexanderpharwood/pruve.svg)
 ![GitHub issues](https://img.shields.io/github/issues/alexanderpharwood/pruve.svg)

-Pruve is a declarative data validator which allows for validation of individual variables or or objects containing data for validation, as you would find with request objects.
+Pruve is a declarative data validator which allows for validation of individual variables or objects containing data for validation, as you would find with request objects.

 ## Usage